bacady/Manual_testing/Final project/README.md

 <h2>1.7 Test Completion</h2>
 <li>As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team</li>

-<li>The traceability matrix was generated and can be found here: [Traceability Matrix.xlsx](https://github.com/bacady/Manual_testing/blob/main/Final%20project/Traceability%20Matrix.xlsx)</li>
+<li>The traceability matrix was generated and can be found here: <a href="https://github.com/bacady/Manual_testing/blob/main/Final%20project/Traceability%20Matrix.xlsx">Traceability Matrix.xlsx</a></li>

 ![Traceability Matrix picture](https://user-images.githubusercontent.com/109169013/183964534-07ae781e-343c-4d70-8a92-49dff8851303.png)